2022 playoff pairings: First-round information for Sauk Valley area teams

 No. 13 Newman (5-4) at No. 4 Rockridge (8-1)

 About Newman: The Comets come in off a 10-7 loss to Kewanee in Week 9 that snapped a two-game winning streak.
-Newman has still won three of its last five games. … The Comets are in the playoffs for the 21st straight season, and 28th time in the last 29 years, and haven’t had a losing season since finishing 4-5 in 1991. … Newman has relied on its defense all season, having allowed less than 20 points per game. … The Comets are 3-1 in one-score games this season.
+Newman has still won three of its last five games. … The Comets are in the playoffs for the 21st straight season, and 28th time in the last 29 years, and hasn’t had a losing season since finishing 4-5 in 1991. … Newman has relied on its defense all season, having allowed less than 20 points per game. … The Comets are 3-1 in one-score games. … Nolan Britt leads Newman with 408 yards rushing, while Hunter Luyando has 325 yards, Carter Rude has 237 yards, JJ Castle has 171 yards, and Gabe Padilla has 130 yards. … Castle has thrown for 404 yards, and Ayden Batten (240 yards) and Britt (112 yards) lead the receivers.

 CLASS 1A